 Errors in service that lead to an exodus of customers can be versatile:

-Most service errors occur due to incorrect employee behavior.
+Most service errors occur due to incorrect employee behaviour.
 For this reason, it is important for successful customer relationship management to continuously train all employees and to regularly check business processes for their efficiency and effectiveness.

 1. The Onboarding should be as simple as possible for new customers, as 40-60% of users who have signed up for a service or SaaS application will otherwise use it only once.
 The more understandable the onboarding process, the more customers will reach the next step in the customer lifecycle.